kabaljit/factorialHr/readme.md

 ## Note

 - To simplify the routes and to not use relative paths, I am using alias for `Domain` and `lib`
+- I use a template engine to maintain consistency in your codebase, reducing repetition, and improving productivity in my development process.